SCDH/oxbytei/README.md

 ## Why to try ##

+Novice oXygen users: You want to customize a bit, e.g. provide a select box for an attribute like `rdg/@wit` and add some CSS.
+However, you don't want to invest into framework customization but stay with X technologies like XQuery or XSLT.

+Then the configurable plugin system of oXbytei will give you what you need and [oXbytao](https://github.com/scdh/oxbytao) will offer you simple CSS customization on a project/user basis.

-Are you tired of framework development, where you define tons of author actions for setting attribute values and where you have to hard-code content into `${ask(...)}` or write nested `${ask(...${xpath_eval(...)}...}` which are so complicated that you don't understand them any more on the next day?
+Experienced users: Are you tired of framework development, where you define tons of author actions for setting attribute values and where you have to hard-code content into `${ask(...)}` or write nested `${ask(...${xpath_eval(...)}...}` which are so complicated that you don't understand them any more on the next day?
 Or, are you sick of coding form components with hard-coded content or complex XPath